hammad5421/DataSciencePortfolio/src/content/blog/ai-double-agents.md

 isDraft: false
 title: AI (Double) Agents
 subtitle: What to do when your LLM can't be trusted
-description: Ensure your AI agents are reliable and secure by implementing sensible restrictions, thoughtful UX, and permission boundaries to mitigate risks associated with LLM errors and vulnerabilities.
+description: Ensure your AI agents are secure and reliable by implementing sensible restrictions, permission boundaries, and thoughtful UX to mitigate risks associated with LLM errors and vulnerabilities.
 image:
   src: /images/ai-double-agent-cover.webp
   alt: A robot spy, wearing a trench coat, looking at the camera, on a gray city street, surrounded by people.